FSO Syrena Sport: History

 FSO Syrena Sport was built at FSO in Warsaw between 1957 and 1960, designed by Cezary Nawrot.

 Originally, the car was not intended for production – it was a test platform for a number of solutions and production technologies intended for the modification of Syrena sedan, which was mass-produced since 1955.
 Cezary Nawrot on purpose designed a very low and flat bonnet, to avoid a standard 2-stroke 2-cylinder S-15 engine (used in other Syrenas) to be installed in this car.
 Consequently, the available, completely new 4-stroke flat-twin engine, designated S-16, designed by Władysław Skoczyński and Andrzej Zatoń was used.
 Contrary to a widespread opinion, the engine did not share internal components with Panhard Dyna - only Panhard's engine accessories, such as the carburettor and ignition were used to simplify testing of the prototype.

 The intended rated power was around 50 bhp, but the first prototype developed around 35 bhp - performance test were carried out, but their results have not been preserved.
 Stanisław Łukaszewicz was the chief designer of another important innovation: self-supporting chassis with strengthened floor panel - other Syrenas at that time used traditional steel ladder frame.
-The stylish body of the car was moulded in fibreglass, which was the first such attempt at FSO.
+The body of the car was moulded in fibreglass, which was the first such attempt at FSO.
 Syrena Sport also had a new independent rear suspension with trailing arms and torsion bars designed by Antoni Drozdek.
-Some other systems were built and tested, such as FSO’s first floor shifting mechanism and hydraulic-controlled clutch.
+Some other systems were built and tested, such as FSO's first floor shifting mechanism and hydraulic-controlled clutch.
 Naturally, many mechanical and electrical parts were taken directly from other versions of the Syrena, including transmission, headlights, dials, etc.